anthonygrees/policyfiles_training/README.md

 ```

 ## Step 7: Upload the policyfile to the Chef Server
+To do this we need to understand about ```policy_group```s.
+A policy group is essentially an environment and allows you to assign multiple nodes to the group.

+### Development Policy Group
 Let's upload the policyfile to the Chef Server and add it to the Policy Group of ```dev_dc1`` for development in Data Center 1.

 To do this, we use the chef push subcommand to upload an existing Policyfile.lock.json file to the Chef server, along with all of the cookbooks that are contained in the file.
 The ```base.lock.json``` file will be applied to the specified policy group, which is a set of nodes that share the same run-list and cookbooks.